Fanny (Be Tender with My Love): Inspiration and recording

 We had a housecleaner named Fanny when we stayed at 461 Ocean Blvd. [in North Miami Beach] during the making of Main Course.
 We were sitting in the lounge at Criteria [Studios] writing the song with the lyric idea, 'Be tender with my love'.
 Maurice turned round and saw Fanny and said, 'Wouldn't it be a better song if it was a woman's name in there, and you're asking her to be tender?

 Recording for "Fanny" took place on 30 January, the same day as "Jive Talkin'", "Songbird", and "All This Making Love".
-Additional recording took place in February when Barry Gibb began to use his falsetto as a lead vocal in addition to Robin using his falsetto as well sharing the lead on "Fanny" and on backing vocals.
-The result of this song repeats on the idea of contrasting slower section of "Nights on Broadway".
+Additional recording took place February 17 or 19, when Barry began using his falsetto lead vocal on Fanny.
+Fanny repeats the idea of a contrasting quieter section as in "Nights on Broadway".
 The complexity of falsetto and natural harmonies would become a Bee Gees trademark culminating with 1979's Spirits Having Flown.
 The key of this song in the end, was from keyboardist Blue Weaver.
 Weaver was influenced by Hall & Oates' 1973 LP Abandoned Luncheonette as he later admits, "The key change in 'Fanny (Be Tender)' was a complete rip-off from Abandoned Luncheonette from 'She's Gone' [also produced by Mardin], I only had it on tape, and I didn't know that Arif produced it".

 Critical reception

 Cash Box called it a "soulful composition" that "appears to be the third monster single in a row for these pop masters" off the Main Course album.
 Record World said that "the Brothers Gibb return to their old heavenly harmony sound."
+Billboard said that the group switched from the disco style of their previous two singles "to a ballad format and [came] up with a fine example of their patented harmonies" and noted that the change "works well".
+Rolling Stone critic Stephen Holden said that it "boast[s] spacious disco arrangements against which the Bee Gees overdub skillful imitations of black falsetto."

 The group did not perform "Fanny" live because of the layers of harmonies used to create the studio recording.
-A promotional film was made for distribution, the place was in the same as "Jive Talkin'".
+A promotional film for distribution was recorded at the same location as "Jive Talkin'".

-In an interview for Billboard magazine on 14 November 2001, Maurice Gibb claims: "We all love that one, but it's just a bitch to sing".
-Bruce Eder of Allmusic describes "Fanny" along with "Baby As You Turn Away" had the same exquisitely sung sense of romantic drama as "Lonely Days" and "How Can You Mend a Broken Heart".
+In an interview for Billboard magazine on 14 November 2001, Maurice Gibb claimed: "We all love that one, but it's just a bitch to sing".
+Bruce Eder of Allmusic describes "Fanny" along with "Baby As You Turn Away" as possessing the same exquisitely sung sense of romantic drama as "Lonely Days" and "How Can You Mend a Broken Heart".